Responsable du Contrôle (RC) – Anti-Financial Crime & AML/CFT/CPF Focus ¦ Luxembourg

 - independent perspective is needed to restore supervisor confidence following findings

-How this service fits within broader AFC workstreams
+How does this service fit within the broader AFC offering?

-RC activity links directly to AML/CFT/CPF risk assessment, transaction monitoring validation, KYC & CDD quality reviews, sanctions testing, remediation delivery, AML/CFT/CPF internal audit, and CSSF/AED inspection preparation.
+RC activity links directly to AML/CFT/CPF risk assessment, transaction monitoring validation, KYC & CDD quality reviews, sanctions testing, AML/CFT/CPF audit preparation, CSSF/AED inspection preparation, and Remediation (Post‑Inspection).
 Independent control testing and strong RC reporting materially strengthen governance and supervisory defensibility.

-If you need to establish, strengthen, or temporarily supplement the Responsable du Contrôle (RC) function to improve AFC control assurance, remediation oversight, or inspection readiness, a structured, risk-based control testing and reporting programme aligned to Luxembourg supervisory expectations is essential.
+If you need to establish, strengthen, or temporarily supplement the Responsable du Contrôle (RC) function to improve AFC control assurance, remediation oversight, or inspection readiness, contact us for a tailored assessment and support.